supahcraig/redpanda_basics/SchemaRegistry/via_rpk.md

+## Publishing Messages with a Schema via rpk

 If you have a schema already created, you can test it using rpk.
-Note that a

 ### Use a schema
 `rpk topic produce with_schema --schema-id=1`